franko/gsl-shell/doc/user-manual/intro.rst

    m = matrix.new(4, 4, |i,j| 1/(i + j))

 In this example the third argument is a function expressed with the :ref:`short function notation <short-func-notation>`.
-This function takes two arguments, respectively the row and column number, and returns the value that should be assigned to the corrisponding matrix element.
+This function takes two arguments, respectively the row and column number, and returns the value that should be assigned to the corresponding matrix element.
 Of course you are not forced to define the function in the same line, you can define it before and use it later with the :func:`matrix.new` function like in the following example::

    -- define the binomial function